-1.9 - What is new in OpenBSD 3.4?
+1.9 - What is new in OpenBSD 3.5?

-The complete list of changes made to OpenBSD 3.3 to create OpenBSD 3.4 can be found here, however here are some changes the OpenBSD team anticipate will require some special note to people upgrading or installing OpenBSD 3.4 who are familiar with older versions:
+The complete list of changes made to OpenBSD 3.4 to create OpenBSD 3.5 can be found here, however here are some changes the OpenBSD team anticipate will require some special note to people upgrading or installing OpenBSD 3.5 who are familiar with older versions:

-- i386 Platform has switched to ELF.
+- i386 Platform switched to ELF with OpenBSD/i386 3.4.
 The ELF executable file format offers greater flexibility in memory layout over the older a.out format, and was required for our W^X implementation on i386.
-(W^X is a fine-grained memory permissions layout, ensuring that memory which can be written to by application programs can not be executable at the same time and vice versa.
-This raises the bar on potential buffer overflows and other attacks: as a result, an attacker is unable to write code anywhere in memory where it can be executed.)
 Upgrading by source is NOT an option.
 Binary upgrades are possible, but very difficult, requiring uninstalling all existing packages before upgrade and reinstalling them after upgrade.
 There are many other potential issues here, the OpenBSD team HIGHLY recommends you reinstall from scratch.
-Note that an a.out binary emulation is provided by sysctl for binary-only applications that require it.
+Note that an a.out binary emulation is provided by sysc1 for binary-only applications that require it.
 If you are doing an upgrade, you will almost certainly need to enable this. - Binary Emulations are disabled by default.
 This was done to make it more difficult to run a malicious program written for another platform on OpenBSD.
-This will prevent many ports from working properly until the emulation is activated as needed by use of sysctls.
+This will prevent many ports from working properly until the emulation is activated as needed by use of syscels.
 The standard GENERIC kernel has these options included, just disabled.
 No kernel recompile is needed.
 For more information, see this article.
-If you are doing an upgrade, you will almost certainly need to enable compat_aout. - Kerberos IV authentication has been removed.
-If you chose to upgrade rather than reinstall, you must remove any references to krb4 in /etc/login.conf before doing the upgrade, or you can have difficulty logging into an i386 machine in multi-user mode.
-If you have already upgraded and encountered this problem, you can login and fix it by following the directions here.
-Removing the old krb4 modules from /usr/libexec/auth would also be wise.
+If you are doing an upgrade, you will almost certainly need to enable compat_aout. - The 8G limit for the root partition is now gone.
+The i386 platform now supports booting anywhere within the BIOS supported area of the disk.
+Yes, this means the 8G limit of previous versions no longer applies.
+Intelligent partitioning is still highly recommended. - PXE Booting.
+The i386 and amd64 platforms now support PXE booting for install. - New Platforms.
+OpenBSD has added new platforms for 3.5: - o cats, a StrongARM-based development board, - o amd64, the AMD 64 bit processor, and - o mvme88k, systems based on the Motorola 88000 series RISC processors. - sparc64 now uses GCC 3.3.2.
+The sparc64 platform has switched to GCC 3.3.2 instead of the GCC 2.95.3 used on other platforms.
+Reinstallation is highly recommended over upgrading existing systems.
+The new cats and amd64 platforms are also using GCC 3.2.2.
+Local additions like ProPolice and other improvements are, of course, in the new GCC.